Quick answer

 - Not necessary if you only need short free dictation

-- Users who only want a bot-style meeting assistant may still compare it with Otter AI
+- Users who want a live bot to join calls may also evaluate Otter AI

-- Transcript quality still depends on recording quality and speaker clarity
+- Transcript quality still depends on recording and speaker clarity

 Who should use Atter AI?